hansroh/skitai/README.rst

 - 0.27 (Apr 2018)

+  - fix default arg is missing on was.ab
   - add skitai.launch and saddle.make_client for unittest

 - 0.26.18 (Jan 2018)